 Surface erosion after underplating is taken to be zero.
 Any erosion will result in higher apparent heat flow values and increased geotherm convexity, as heat is advected from the top of the model domain by material removal.
 Geologic constraints suggest that the majority of erosion to the mid-crustal levels now at the surface in Salinia is likely to have occurred in a major pulse of unroofing coincident with flat-slab underplating and rollback [Chapman et al., 2012; Saleeby, 2003], and is thus likely to disproportionately affect the older models.
 The 30 km of crust shown in the study area is based on modern estimates of the Moho depth, so recent erosion is unlikely to have biased the whole-lithosphere geotherm significantly.
 Still, the lack of erosion in the model framework will likely bias the results towards predicting a lower geothermal gradient overall, and lower temperatures in the mantle lithosphere, as upward advection of material by erosion increases the geothermal gradient [England and Molnar, 1990; Mancktelow and Grasemann, 1997].
 Thus, these values need to be biased to higher temperatures to accurately capture the relationship between xenolith constraints on the actual temperature and temperatures derived from this modeling.
-This effect will push the Monterey plate endmember of the stalled slab results near the upper limits of the xenolith thermobrometrically determined geotherm, and the mantle nappe results more through the centroid xenolith geotherm.
-(Daven, I make this important point in my edits above, and I think we need to state it again here.
-Is there any back of the envelope calculation that you can derive out of the thermal modeling math that would give a broad quantitative constraint on how large this effect would be if we had 20 km of crust removed rapidly in the latest Cretaceous?
-If so, we could perhaps add this, and I can get references as to the amount and timing of this early exhumation)